 In February, the class will travel to Lincoln to visit the legislature.
 This will involve an overnight stay.

 - Participants for Leadership Cheyenne County will need to submit an application for review.
 Attendance is mandatory.
 Participants that miss more one full day or two half-days will not be able to graduate with their current class.
 However, the participant may graduate with the following class upon attendance at the previously missed days.

 - Tuition is $450 per participant.
-This will cover the cost of the trip to Lincoln, all meals and snacks, and all materials necessary for the program.
+This will cover the cost of the trip to Lincoln, and all materials necessary for the program.

 Leadership Cheyenne County Testimonials:

 I really enjoyed going through the leadership class.
 Jamie did a great job and always made me feel comfortable throughout the year.
 I believe Leadership Cheyenne County affected how I am a leader in the work place, but as well as how I am a leader inside my home and with the youth group kids I sponsor.
 I left the class with a different approach on leading within the work place and I feel positive in the direction I am going.
 Thank you to the Cheyenne County Chamber for offering this for businesses within Cheyenne County, it truly is a fantastic and necessary program!